carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 {{'[Slack]({})'.format(slack)}} is a communications platform adopted by The Carpentries for instant messaging as well as synchronous and asynchronous collaboration.
-If you are new to Slack, please checkout our
+If you are new to Slack, please check out our
 {{"[Slack Guide]({})".format(slack_guide)}}.

 There are many curriculum-specific channels.
 We recommend that